STRATEGIC TRADE REVIEW MANUSCRIPT SUBMISSION

 The Strategic Trade Review accepts manuscripts on a rolling basis.
-Submissions can include articles, practitioners' perspectives, commentary, and book reviews.Export control and sanctions practitioners may also submit articles for STR's "practitioners' perspectives" section.
+Submissions can include articles, practitioners' perspectives, commentary, and book reviews.Practitioners dealing with compliance, sanctions, export controls, financial crime, and foreign direct investment issues may also submit articles for STR's "practitioners' perspectives" section.

 Submissions must contribute new ideas, analysis, and insights to the strategic trade field.

-The Strategic Trade Review’s editorial board welcome manuscripts related to any topic covering conventional or dual-use trade control, such as but not limited to:
+The Strategic Trade Review’s editorial board welcome manuscripts on topics such as but not limited to:

-Regimes, emerging technologies, compliance, trade/proliferation finance, proliferation networks, sanctions, legal instruments and frameworks, national implementation, intangible transfers, transit-trans-shipment, implementation, risk-assessment, enforcement, prosecution, extraterritorial application, capacity-building outreach (strategy, methodology, lessons learned), comparative studies, historical analysis, human security, import control, end-user control issues, control lists, definitions, parcel services, jurisdiction, international cooperation, IT systems, customs and commodity identification, intelligence, regional cooperation, free trade zones, used items, corruption, trade control culture, networking in the field, industry outreach, cloud computing, comparative studies, and communication.
+export controls, sanctions, foreign direct investment (FDI), emerging technologies, compliance, trade/proliferation finance, proliferation networks, legal instruments and frameworks, national implementation, intangible transfers of technology, transit-trans-shipment, implementation, risk-assessment, enforcement, prosecution, extraterritorial application, capacity-building outreach (strategy, methodology, lessons learned), comparative studies, maritime security, historical analysis, human security, CFIUS/FIRMMA, AML/TF, import control, end-user control issues, control lists, definitions, parcel services, jurisdiction, international cooperation, IT systems, customs and commodity identification, intelligence, regional cooperation, free trade zones, used items, corruption, trade control culture, networking in the field, industry outreach, cloud computing, comparative studies, and communication.
 Topics not listed can be suggested to the Editor-in-Chief.

 c.
 Submission Requirements